Primo Colón: Other media

-Colón made his video game debut in ‘’WWE SmackDown vs. Raw 2010‘’ and has appeared in ‘’WWE SmackDown vs. Raw 2011‘’, ‘’WWE '13‘’, ‘’WWE 2K18‘’ and ‘’WWE 2K19‘’ as Primo and in ‘’WWE 2K16‘’ (as DLC) and ‘’WWE 2K17‘’ as Diego.
+Colón made his video game debut in WWE SmackDown vs. Raw 2010 and has appeared in WWE SmackDown vs. Raw 2011, WWE '13, WWE 2K18 and WWE 2K19 as Primo and in WWE 2K16 (as DLC) and WWE 2K17 as Diego.

 Movies

-Colón acted as a role for Diego in Scooby-Doo! animated movie, with his brother Fernando and El Torito.
+Colón acted as a role for Diego in a Scooby-Doo animated movie, with his cousin Fernando and El Torito.

 Personal life

-Colón is the son of retired wrestler Carlos Colón Sr. and the third youngest of four siblings, including Carlos Jr. and Stacy Colón, both of whom have performed in the World Wrestling Council.
+Colón is the son of retired wrestler Carlos Colón and the third youngest of four siblings, including Carlos Jr. and Stacy Colón, both of whom have performed in the World Wrestling Council.
 A second sister, Melissa did not enter the wrestling business.
 Other members of Colón’s family have also been involved in the World Wrestling Council, including his uncle José Colón and cousin Orlando Colón, who have been involved in several angles within the company.